 Please feel free to reach out to us with your ideas or your willingness to help.
 In the meantime, may you sense the presence of God every day.

-Sermon Notes: 04.13.25 Palm/Passion Sunday Holy Trinity Lutheran Church
+Sermon Notes: 06.15.25 The Holy Trinity Holy Trinity Lutheran Church

 Amen.